alishafique3/ML_and_DL_Made_Easy/Deep_Learning/QLoRA/README.md

 checkpoint = "t5-3b"
 tokenizer = AutoTokenizer.from_pretrained(checkpoint)
 ```
-Next, we create the Quantization parameters using the most optimal values: by loading the model in 4 bits, using the NF4 format (4-bit NormalFloat (NF4), a new data type that is optimal for normally distributed weight), and by using double quantization which allows for further memory savings.
-However, for computations, these can only be performed in float16 or bfloat16 depending on the GPU, so they will be converted during calculation and then reconverted into the compressed format.
+Next, we generate the quantization parameters by initializing the model with 4 bits, employing the NF4 format (4-bit NormalFloat - NF4), a new data type ideal for normally distributed weights, and implementing double quantization to achieve additional memory conservation.
+However, during computations, these operations can only be executed in float16 or bfloat16, contingent upon the GPU's capabilities.
+As a result, they will be converted during calculation and later reverted to the compressed format.

 ```python
 #Quantization as defined https://huggingface.co/docs/optimum/concept_guides/quantization will help us reduce the size of the model for it to fit on a single GPU
 #Quantization configuration